simonhoyos/rust-learning/notes.md

 - `println!` takes a template string, substitutes formatted arguments, and writes the result to the standard output stream.
 - `eprintln!` write out error messages to the standard error output stream.
 - `format!` takes a template string, substitutes formatted arguments, and returns a new string.
+- `panic!` panics with an optional println-like message.

 ## Ownership, Borrowing, and lifetime